 Subway, Submarina, Firehouse: They will turn any of the subs into salads.
 Watch the dressings, ax the croutons/breadsticks/flat breads.

 Starbucks: Egg White Whole Wheat Feta Wrap (I ask for double cooked makes it crunchy), Oatmeal (add cinnamon from the coffee bar), Protein Plate give away the bread, Soy Lattes.
 Here's my Starbuck's Post WLS Guide.

 Dunkin Donuts: Oatmeal, SF Latte (they don't have soy well at least the airport DD's don't)

 Panda Express: Mushroom Chicken, Veggies (side)

 Jamba Juice: Oatmeal w/ Banana (no brown sugar)

 Chipotle: Burrito Bowl minus rice (this will feed an Army)

 Baja Fresh: Tortilla Soup (minus tortilla strips)

-Diners, IHOP, Denny's: Scrambled Eggs with Cheese is my standard.
+Diners, IHOP, Denny's: Scrambled Eggs with cheese and avocado is my standard.
 If they have turkey sausage even better.

 Hey and don't feel guilty if you make a poor choice.
 Life happens.
 You can't rewind time, so you might as well get over it.
-Start planning your next healthy meal and love yourself.
+Start planning your next healthy meal.